Beka23/Beka23/README.md

 ### Hi there 👋
 My name is Beksultan.
 Experienced in Ruby on Rails, JavaScript and React based programming, I am a diligent worker possessing strong skills in writing clean code, problem solving, and learning new technologies.
 Recently I've successfully completed a Full-Stack Software Engineering program at Flatiron School.
+I learned how to work with databases, interactive designs and other essential features of a functional web application.
+I work in Ruby on Rails, JavaScript, React, Redux, CSS, HTML and SQLite.
 I am now eager to launch my career as a junior software developer.
 Open to relocate or work remotely.

 ## Contact Me
 Email: beksultankaiypov@gmail.com